Virtual Ward Rounds in Heart Failure: Personalising Management Across the EF Spectrum

 Published: 18 January 2022

-Join us for this roundtable discussion seeking to educate physicians in the changing landscape of the medical management of heart failure.
+Watch this programme seeking to educate physicians in the changing landscape of the medical management of heart failure.

 Key Learning Objectives

 Upon participation in this programme physicians should be able to:

 - Apply results from real world and randomised controlled clinical trial data to surrogate, virtual patients

 - Identify different HF phenotypes based on EF, patient age, sex and comorbidities